Military reserve force

-In countries with a volunteer military, such as Canada, Spain, the United Kingdom, and the United States, reserve forces are civilians who maintain military skills by training periodically (typically one weekend per month).
+In countries with a volunteer military, reserve forces maintain military skills by training periodically (typically one weekend per month).
 They may do so as individuals or as members of standing reserve regiments—for example, the UK's Army Reserve.
 A militia, home guard, state guard or state military may constitute part of a military reserve force, such as the United States National Guard and the Norwegian, Swedish and Danish Home Guard.
 In some countries (including Colombia, Israel, Norway, Singapore, South Korea, Sweden, and Taiwan), reserve service is compulsory for a number of years after completing national service.
 In countries with conscription, such as Switzerland and Finland, reserve forces are citizens who have completed active duty military service but have not reached the upper age limit established by law.
 These citizens are subject to mandatory mobilization in wartime and short-term military training in peacetime.